 The Vestibular Genetics Laboratory, under the direction of Dr. Yesha Lundberg, conducts research to uncover the genetic, molecular and cellular mechanisms underlying the normal and abnormal development and maintenance of the vestibular (balance) system, with otoconia as the focus.
+We are also interested in the genetics of hearing loss.
 We use mouse models as well as human genetic and genomic approaches.

 Our studies are aimed to identify the molecular and genetic causes of inner-ear diseases, particularly vestibular diseases.
 These studies can eventually help develop better diagnostic and treatment methods for prevention and early intervention.

-Over 7 million adults in the United States suffer chronic dizziness/vertigo of vestibular origin.
-Such illnesses are very disruptive to daily living, and worsen with age, exposure to ototoxic drugs, infection, inflammation, certain disorders of the nervous system, and certain genetic mutations.
+Over 7 million adults in the United States suffer chronic vertigo of vestibular origin.
+Such illnesses are very disruptive to daily living.
 The most common balance disorder is benign paroxysmal positional vertigo (BPPV), which is believed to be caused by dislocation of otoconia.

-Our preliminary studies show that many BPPV patients also have hearing loss.
+Our studies show that many BPPV patients also have hearing loss.
 In all, about 30 million Americans have some kind of hearing loss.
-While many hearing loss genes have been identified in children, much fewer studies have been done to identify age-related hearing loss genes.
+While many hearing loss genes have been identified in children, much fewer studies have been done in adults.
 The second goal of our studies is to identify molecular and genetic causes of age-related hearing loss.